University Visit Options

 - Girls Who Code (Fall and Spring): This is a club that allows middle school and high school girls to explore coding in a fun and friendly environment.
 The goal is to inspire, educate, and equip girls with the computing skills to pursue 21st century opportunities.
 The CS @ ILLINOIS Girls Who Code club meets on Sunday afternoons during the school year in 0224 Siebel Center from 1:00pm-3:00pm.
 You can email questions to email@example.com

-- Engineering Open House (EOH) (Spring event): Engineering Open House is an annual student-led event featuring two days of exciting exhibits and captivating competitions that showcase the talent and ingenuity of engineering students at the University of Illinois.
+- Engineering Open House (EOH) (Spring event): Engineering Open House is an annual student-led event featuring two days of exciting exhibits and captivating competitions that showcase the talent and ingenuity of Grainger engineers at the University of Illinois.
 The event is open to the public at no cost.

 - Alpha Omega Epsilon Profession and Social Engineering Sorority – All AbΩut Engineering (Spring event): Admitted women students are invited to a weekend at Illinois.
 You will get to know campus, listen to lectures, become acquainted with your department, and have fun!
 Learn More

-- Society of Women in Engineering (SWE) – Little Sisters Weekend (Spring event): Admitted women students in Engineering are invited to an annual overnight vising program.
+- Society of Women in Engineering (SWE) – Little Sisters Weekend (Spring event): Admitted women students in The Grainger College of Engineering are invited to an annual overnight vising program.
 Get paired with a “Big Sister,” attend a college class, tour campus, and so much more!
 Learn More

-- Student Introduction to Engineering (SITE) (Spring event): This 3 day fun and interactive program is offered to high school seniors who possess a genuine interest in the College of Engineering at the University of Illinois.
+- Student Introduction to Engineering (SITE) (Spring event): This 3 day fun and interactive program is offered to high school seniors who possess a genuine interest in The Grainger College of Engineering at the University of Illinois.
 Learn More

 For all application related questions, please contact admissions by sending an email to firstname.lastname@example.org.
 For any engineering specific questions, feel free to contact our office by sending an email to email@example.com.